 —Tara Brach, Labor Day Weekend, 2013

-Enjoy this short talk on Dedicating to Kindness
+Enjoy this short video on Dedicating to Kindness

 Photo Credit: Paul Bica